Violation of the Finner inequality in the four-output triangle network: Problem and Numerical methods

 This approximation gets better by recursively maximizing $\epsilon$ and updating our value for $\bar{E_2}$.
 When $\epsilon$ gets comparable with the numerical imprecision, $\epsilon\approx 10^{-10}$, the error due to the approximation becomes negligible, and the bound found for $E_2$ is very reliable.
-The same method is used for other nonlinear constraints, such as correlators equal to $E_2\cdot E_3$ in the heptagon (see appendix~\ref{details_on_correlators}).
+The same method is used for other nonlinear constraints, such as correlators equal to $E_2\cdot E_3$ in the heptagon, \corr{where $E_3$ is the three-party correlator in a line} (see appendix~\ref{details_on_correlators}).
 As shown in Eq.~\eqref{eq:num_approx}, the value one converges to is ideally slightly greater than the exact bound for $E_2$.
 This is better than converging to a smaller value, since we are looking for an upper bound on $E_2$.
 It is the reason we add this $\epsilon$ to $\bar{E_2}^2$ instead of $E_2$, since the approximation would be smaller than the exact bound on $E_2$.
 This second method is much faster than the quadratic solver Gurobi.
 As a trade-off, it does not give a solution containing exact zeros, which is relevant in the section~\ref{analytical_computation}.
-Moreover, Gurobi is able to give the number of optimal solutions by scanning exhaustively the parameters linked with the non-linear constraints.
+Moreover, Gurobi is able to give the number of optimal solutions by scanning exhaustively the parameters linked with the nonlinear constraints.